 Influential Branches and Philosophers of Confucianism

-He established the fundamental classics, education methods of Confucianism, and presented the fundamental model of a prefect society and virtue people.
+He established the fundamental classics, education methods of Confucianism, and presented the fundamental model of a perfect society and virtue people.

 Mencius (372 BC — 289 BC), or Meng Zi, proposed the theory of the original goodness of human nature.

-He believed that civilians’ well being should be prioritized to monarchs’; a benevolent king would get support and respects, while a tyrant would be overthrown by his people.
+He believed that civilians’ well being should be prioritized to monarchs’; a benevolent king would get support and respect, while a tyrant would be overthrown by his people.

-Hence, people’s kindness, moral and respectable behaviors were consequences of good education, endless of self cultivation, and implement of proper laws.
+Hence, people’s kindness, moral and respectable behaviors were consequences of a good education, endless self-cultivation, and implement proper laws.

 His new ideology that included Grand Unification, Divine Right of Kings and Interactions Between Heaven and Mankind, was accepted and then promoted as the dominant ideology by his emperor in the year 134 BC.

 Zhu Xi (1130 — 1200), or Zhu Zi, had organized and developed a new ideology, the Neo-Confucianism, or the Theory of Li, which then was regulated as the main subject of Imperial Examinations and official philosophy until the Qing Dynasty was ended in the year 1912.

 It included theories of the universe and humanity, relationships of knowledge and practice, and so on.